kaihendry/count/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kaihendry/count)](https://goreportcard.com/report/github.com/kaihendry/count)

-Count is a simple Web application to kick the wheels of the idea of a Golang microservice running on CoreOS.
-I want to figure out questions like:
+Count is a simple Web application to kick the wheels of various deployment methodologies like that of Github -> Docker Hub -> CoreOS or dokku.

 * [How to deploy this without any downtime to my users?](https://youtu.be/04np_kwmv_g)
 * How to roll back?